hds-sandbox/bulk_RNAseq_course/develop/08a_contrast_design.md

     ## [1] "Intercept"                  "condition_treat_vs_control"

-We can see that we have a coefficient for our *intercept* and coefficient for the effect of “treat” (i.e. differences between treat versus control).
+We can see that we have a coefficient for our `intercept` and coefficient for the effect of `treat` (i.e. differences between treat versus control).

 Using the more standard syntax, we can obtain the results for the effect